Sidney Colvin: Frances Jane Sitwell and Robert Louis Stevenson

-In the early 1870s Colvin met the woman who was to become his wife, many decades later.
-Frances Jane (1839–1924), née Fetherstonhaugh, was married to Rev. Albert Hurt Sitwell (1834-1894), a Church of England vicar (variously in Calcutta, Stepney, and Thanet).
+In the early 1870s Sidney Colvin met the woman who was to become his wife, many decades later.
+Frances Jane (1839–1924), Née Fetherstonhaugh, was married to Rev. Albert Hurt Sitwell (1834-1894), a Church of England vicar (variously in Calcutta, Stepney, and Thanet).
 The Sitwells had two sons: one died as a child, and one lived to early adulthood, Frances Albert 'Bertie' Sitwell (1862-1881).
 Their marriage was unhappy, so they lived apart and she earned her living as an essayist.

-In late summer 1873, Colvin became friends with Robert Louis Stevenson, then a young man and an unpublished author.
-Soon after their first meeting he had placed Stevenson's first paid contribution, an essay, "Roads", in The Portfolio.
-Both men were attracted to Sitwell; Stevenson wrote to her for years.
+In late summer 1873, Sidney Colvin became friends with Robert Louis Stevenson, then a young man and an unpublished author.
+Soon after their first meeting he had placed Robert Louis Stevenson's first paid contribution, an essay, "Roads", in The Portfolio.
+Both men were attracted to Frances Jane Sitwell; Robert Louis Stevenson wrote to her for years.
 Despite or because of this attraction, the men remained firm friends.
-Stevenson dedicated Travels with a Donkey in the Cévennes to Colvin, who became his literary adviser.
+Robert Louis Stevenson dedicated Travels with a Donkey in the Cévennes to Sidney Colvin, who became his literary adviser.

-Colvin was a significant editor of Stevenson's, preparing the Edinburgh edition of his works (1894–97); the Vailima Letters (1899), which Stevenson chiefly addressed to him; and the posthumous collection of Letters (2 volumes, London, 1900).
-These publications made Colvin an authority on Stevenson's life and work.
-He also wrote the sketch of Stevenson for the Dictionary of National Biography (vol. liv.), and was to have written an authoritative Life, intended for publication simultaneously with the Letters, but was obliged to relinquish the task to Graham Balfour.
+Sidney Colvin was a significant editor of Robert Louis Stevenson's, preparing the Edinburgh edition of his works (1894–97); the Vailima Letters (1899), which Robert Louis Stevenson chiefly addressed to him; and the posthumous collection of Letters (2 volumes, London, 1900).
+These publications made Sidney Colvin an authority on Robert Louis Stevenson's life and work.
+He also wrote the sketch of Robert Louis Stevenson for the Dictionary of National Biography (vol. liv.), and was to have written an authoritative Life, intended for publication simultaneously with the Letters, but was obliged to relinquish the task to Graham Balfour.

-Sitwell and Colvin married on 7 July 1903, following the death of her husband and his mother.
+Frances Jane Sitwell and Sidney Colvin married on 7 July 1903, following the death of her husband and his mother.
 They had 20 years of married life, before she died on 1 August 1924.
 The couple were the subject of a 1928 biography by E. V. Lucas.
 According to the literary critic R. L. Calder, the Colvins were models for Mr and Mrs Barton Trafford in W. Somerset Maugham's 1930 Cakes and Ale.